 He has worked with numerous orchestras, including San Diego Symphony, Chamber Orchestra of Philadelphia, Orchestra Sinfonica Siciliana, Teatro Massimo Opera Palermo, Orchestra Regionale Filarmonica Veneta, Orchestra da Camera Fiorentina, Orchestra Sinfonica della Calabria, Orchestra of the Swan of Stratford-upon-Avon, Vancouver Island Symphony, Orquesta de Cámara Bellas Artes, and Santa Rosa Symphony.

 A neoclassical composer, Di Vittorio is fascinated with the world of storytelling through symphonic poems – full of poignant, romantic lyricism and magnificent orchestrations.
-His upcoming Sinfonia N. 4 “Metamorfosi” for the Orchestra dell’Accademia di Santa Cecilia of Rome will highlight the magical stories in Ovid’s Metamorphosis, with each movement drawing inspiration from an Italian painting related to the stories.
+His upcoming Sinfonia N. 4 “Metamorfosi” will highlight the magical stories in Ovid’s Metamorphosis, with each movement drawing inspiration from an Italian painting related to the stories.